PrabhatKumarRai/Postman-CMS/Readme.txt

 ---- Installation ----

-=> Download and Paste the entire directory contents in your projects folder (under htdocs folder in xampp server and under www folder in wamp server)
+=> Download and Paste the entire directory contents in your root folder.

 => You can rename the project directory as per your requirement

-=> Now you can run the project in your browser and start the initial setup process which creates database and the user account
+=> Now you can run the project in your browser and start the initial setup process which creates all the database tables and the user account.

 => Ones the project setup is completed, you are all set to visit your Postman website and access the admin panel.